kennylajara/api-spacex-backend/README.md

 ## Solution:

-I have completed the task using postgres, to run it you can use `docker-compose` (as requested): `docker-compose up -d`
+I have completed the task using Postgres, to run it you can use `docker-compose` (as requested): `docker-compose up -d`

 # The Task (Part 2):